andrewwardmt/brightcove-pending-intent-mre/README.md

 # Brightcove AppWidget Pending Intent Minimal Reproducible Example

 Updating Brightcove broke opening the app from an app widget with TaskStackBuilder.
-Opening the app shows an exact black task.
+Opening the app shows an extra black task.

 ## Steps